emre2345/Agartha-back/modules/data/src/main/kotlin/agartha/data/objects/readme.md

 # Services for objects in data storage

-This directory contains data object for storage
+This directory contains data object for database storage